browsertherapy/browsertherapy.github.io/_posts/2020-07-23-css-toggles-with-classlist.md

 - [Introduction to Javascript events](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events)

 ## Objective
 The goal for this exercise is to control CSS styles using the `classList` Javascript API.
 It will allow us to toggle (i.e. flip back-and-forth) a CSS class of our choosing on an element (or more) of our choosing.
-By the time we're finished, you should have a page that looks similar to our demo:
+By the time we're finished, you should have a page that looks similar to this demo:

 <p class="codepen" data-height="446" data-theme-id="light" data-default-tab="result" data-user="browsertherapy" data-slug-hash="jOWdRze" style="height: 446px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="CSS Toggle with Element.classList.toggle()">
   <span>See the Pen <a href="https://codepen.io/browsertherapy/pen/jOWdRze">